FacTeR-Check: Semi-automated fact-checking through Semantic Similarity and Natural Language Inference: Misinformation spread in Spanish tweets: an analysis of Covid-19 hoaxes

-For a deeper analysis of the misinformation circulating during the Covid-19 pandemic, Fig.~\ref{Fig:histograms} shows the temporal distribution of tweets supporting a selection of hoaxes and tweets published by fact-checker Twitter accounts.
+For a deeper analysis of misinformation circulating during the Covid-19 pandemic, Fig.~\ref{Fig:histograms} shows the temporal distribution of tweets supporting a selection of hoaxes and tweets published by fact-checker Twitter accounts.
 In four cases, hoaxes 28, 37, 50 and 60, the campaign launched by fact-checking organisation resulted in a higher number of tweets countering the hoax that tweets actually supporting the hoax.
-Meanwhile, for the rest of hoaxes analysed, fact-checkers started a very timid response, as it is the case of hoax 15 (``The definition of pandemic was changed in 2009 by the WHO'').
-This is a complex scenario that requires further research, given that this response must be proportionate, avoiding an excessive response that could increase the dissemination of the hoax.
+For the rest of hoaxes analysed, fact-checkers started a very timid response.
+However, in case of the hoax 15, no presence of fact-checkers denying the hoax can be appreciated, a false claim stating that ``The definition of pandemic was changed in 2009 by the WHO''.
+This reveals how complex is this scenario and that further research is required in order to help fact-checkers to detect and to undertake activities to avoid the spreading of false claims.
+In any case, it must be taken into consideration that the response must be proportionate, avoiding an excessive response that could increase the dissemination of the hoax and amplify its effects.